 Pamela Cheung is a registered nurse who completed her training in London.
 She has worked at Westmead Hospital and at The Children’s Hospital at Westmead for 22 years, mainly in the burns and trauma intensive care unit.
 She joined NCIRS in March 2007 and is working on various clinical and vaccine trials as a Research Nurse.

 Elizabeth Clarke is a registered nurse and midwife with qualifications in occupational health and safety and immunisation.
 She has been involved in vaccine trials since 2004.
-Currently she is working on two studies, one funded by the Australian Research Council that examines the prevention and treatment of influenza in aged care facilities using the anti-viral drug oseltamivir, and the other a follow-up of a vaccine trial for hepatitis B.
+Currently she is working with the clinical research team on a number of vaccine trials being run from the NCIRS centre.

 Carol Shineberg is a registered nurse who, after many years of nursing in an emergency department, commenced with the school vaccination programme in 2004.
 Her interest in vaccine trials also began at this time.
 She joined NCIRS in June 2006 and has worked primarily on influenza trials.

 Lisa is a registered nurse with postgraduate qualifications in neonatal critical care and immunisation.
 Lisa is currently working towards her Master in Public Health in Tropical Medicine.
 She joined NCIRS in April 2010 as a research nurse after working in various nursing positions both in Australia and abroad, including Singapore, Ireland and Fiji.
 Lisa is working on various clinical and vaccine trials at NCIRS.